Resolutions of moduli spaces and homological stability

 \section{The stability theorems}

-We will now give the full statements of the homological stability theorems for moduli spaces of surfaces with $\theta$-structure, and then explain how to deduce the results of \S \ref{sec:StatementOfResults} from the general statement, using the observations of \S \ref{sec:OrientedUnoriented1Triviality}.
+We will now give the full statements of the quantitative homological stability theorems for moduli spaces of surfaces with $\theta$-structure.
+As always, there are slight differences between the orientable and non-orientable cases, so we have two statements.

-The functions $F$, $G$, $F'$, $G'$ and $H'$ in the statements of the following theorems are described in the following section, where we give recurrence relations for computing them.
-A simple analysis of these recurrence relations shows that all these functions tend to infinity: they are non-decreasing, and it is easy to see there cannot be a point after which all the functions must remain constant.
-This implies that if $\theta$ is a tangential structure satisfying the conditions of one of these theorems, then the homology groups $H_i(\mathcal{M}^\theta(F))$ are eventually stable for any degree $i$.

-We have separated the result into a statement for orientable surfaces and another for non-orientable surfaces, due to the slight differences between these two cases.